Have you been absent from work because of a mental health issue?

 If you are reading this and are currently signed off work with a stress related illness, or with anxiety or depression, we realise that this is not the sort of thing you want to hear.
 However, while some employers (especially certain corporates) deal with their employees’ mental health issues very well, the majority of employers do not.

-Some think the employee is lying in order to take time off and try and manufacture an exit package.
+Some employers still hold out-dated and often negative views about people with mental health problems.
+They may think the employee is lying in order to take time off and to orchestrate an exit package.
 Others simply cannot admit as acceptable an employee with diagnosed mental health issues returning to work, and working in a business where a mistake could cost money.
-While some still hold out-dated and often negative views about people with mental health problems.

 If I’ve taken time off work for a mental health condition can I still get a settlement agreement?

 What this all boils down to is that if you suffer from a mental health condition and have taken time off as a result of it (or are on long-term sickness) then the chances of you being offered a settlement agreement are high.

 In all circumstances, if you are offered a settlement agreement, it is vitally important for you to draw the link between your illness and the offer of a settlement agreement.

 How to negotiate a good settlement agreement if you’ve been off work due to mental health issues

 HR professionals are terrified of being accused of disability discrimination and having to go to an Employment Tribunal and justify their actions.
 Almost always, the company will settle any claims or any threats of a claim well before this is necessary.

 There is therefore a premium to be paid by the employer if it offers a settlement agreement to someone who has diagnosed mental health issues, and you should not let your employer under-settle any claim you have.